How to Measure an Entry Door

 Unsure of the parts of a door system or confused about terminology used, check out our Door Terminology Guide.

-When replacing an exterior door, we recommend replacing the whole door system, including the door slab, frame, sill, and hinges, and sidelite(s) if you have them, as that will guarantee the best fit and performance from your door unit.
+When replacing an exterior door, we recommend replacing the whole door system, including the door slab, frame, sill, and hinges, and sidelite(s) if you have them, as that will help verify the best fit and performance from your door unit.
 To replace the whole system, you'll also need to gather a few more measurements.